davidwcleary/AMGD/README.md

 $ wc -l orders-copy.tsv
 4623 orders-copy.tsv
 ```
 So now we know.
 There are just over 4600 lines in our file.
 Are we really interested in all of it?
-If not, how can we extract the information we need.
-Onwards to manipulating files.
+If not, how can we extract only information we need.
+Onwards to manipulating files!

 ### Manipulating Files

-Here's a question. orders-copy.tsv is a tab sepated text file (.tsv) that contains individual orders from my restaurant.
-Problem is that this information just is not that helpful.
-I want to know what the most popular Burrito dish is but I don't want to trawl through 4000-odd orders and manually count them.
-What can I do?
+Here's a question. orders-copy.tsv is a tab sepated text file (.tsv) that contains individual orders from a restaurant.
+The problem is that this information just is not that helpful in it's current form.
+Let's say that all I really want to know is what is the most popular Burrito dish.
+The last thing I want to do is trawl through 4000-odd orders and manually count them.
+What can I do instead?
 Bash to the rescue, and more specifically pipes or `|` as they are shown.
 Pipes allow me to take one command and pass the output of that into another command.
 Let's see how this might work in practise.

-The first thing is to get the contents of my file and for this I know I can use the `cat` but what I really want is just teh third column, the one with all the food listed.
-Here I will use `cut` with `-f` to specify which field I want, in this case number 3.
+The first thing is to get the contents of my file and for this I know I can use `cat` but what I really want is just the third column of my file, the one with the food listed.
+Here I will use `cut` with `-f` to specify which field (column) I want to extract, in this case column number 3.

 $ cat orders-copy.tsv | cut -f 3

-That still leaves me with all the dishes I am not interested in though.
+Of course that still leaves me with all the dishes, and I am still only interested in Burritos.

-Now I can use `grep`.
-There is no time to go through the complexities of grep except to say it stands for **get regular expression** and is a incredibly useful tool for searching and finding.
-Here I want to tell grep to search the ouput of the `cut` command for "Burrito", making sure it's not case sensitive by also using the `-i` flag.
+Now I can employ the power of `grep`.
+There is no time to go through the complexities of `grep` except to say it stands for **get regular expression** and is a incredibly useful tool for searching and finding.
+Here I want to tell `grep` to search the ouput of the `cut` command for patterns (expressions) which match "Burrito".
+Whilst I am at it I can make sure my search is not case sensitive by also using the `-i` flag.

 ```shell
 $ cat orders-copy.tsv | cut -f 3 | grep -i "Burrito"